Are You Unemployed?

 over the last 10 years serve as an indicator that the long term trend in the US

-unemployment rate is up.
-Unemployment rate expectations should be adjusted
+unemployment rate is down.
+Unemployment rate expectations should be

 Forecast-Chart.com's historical research covers US unemployment rate data